plexidev/quick.db/README.md

 (async () => {
     // self calling async function just to get async
     // Setting an object in the database: await db.set("userInfo", { difficulty: "Easy" });
     // -> { difficulty: 'Easy' }

+    // Getting an object from the database: await db.get("userInfo");
+    // -> { difficulty: 'Easy' }

+    // Getting an object property from the database: await db.set("userInfo.difficulty");
+    // -> 'Easy'

+    // Setting an object in the database: await db.set("userInfo", { difficulty: "Easy" });
+    // -> { difficulty: 'Easy' }